HamzaAhmedKhan15/hamzaahmedkhan15/README.md

 <p align="left">

 ## About Me:
-Im an aspiring MERN Stack Developer from Karachi, Pakistan with a strong commitment to creating exceptional web experiences.
-Currently in my final semester pursuing a BS in Computer Science degree from NED University.
+Im an aspiring MERN Stack Developer from Karachi, Pakistan.
+Completed my graduation degree in BS Computer Science from NED University.
+During my university I have gained professional experiences working in tech industry with a strong commitment to creating exceptional web experiences.
+Currently I am working as a Junior Frontend Developer at Quanrio LLP-a US based software company.

-My educational journey has given me a solid base in computer science principles, algorithms, and data structures.
+My educational and professional journey has given me a solid base in computer science principles, algorithms, and data structures.
 With a keen eye for detail and a passion for coding, I am continually enhancing my proficiency in adopting new technologies.

 <br/>

 - 🌱 I’m currently pursuing **Full Stack Web Development**.

-- 💬 Ask me about **MERN (MongoDB, Express JS, React JS, Node JS), NextJS, MySQL, Git**
+- 💬 Ask me about **MERN (MongoDB, Express JS, React JS, Node JS), NextJS, MySQL, Git Version Controlling**

 - 🤝 I’m looking to collaborate on projects so that it helps me in learning.